Charles Street (Baltimore): Route description

 MD 139 begins at US 1/US 40 Truck in Baltimore (better known as North Avenue).
-MD 139, as mentioned before, follows Charles Street northbound; the southbound lanes of MD 139 are carried by Saint Paul Street.
+MD 139 follows Charles Street northbound; the southbound lanes of MD 139 are carried by Saint Paul Street.
 Charles Street is a part of the National Highway System from Pratt Street to its northern terminus in Lutherville, which includes the entire length of MD 139.

 South Baltimore to North Avenue

 Charles Street begins at a dead end one block south of Wells Street in the South Baltimore neighborhood of Baltimore.
 The terminus is immediately to the north of CSX's Locust Point Branch of the Baltimore Terminal Subdivision railroad line and I-95 and two blocks to the west of the historic National Enameling and Stamping Company factory complex.
 Charles Street heads north as a two-lane undivided street through residential South Baltimore.
 The street becomes commercial as it passes between the Federal Hill and Sharp Leadenhall neighborhoods.
 Federal Hill contains the Holy Cross Roman Catholic Church on West Street and the Cross Street Market on the eponymous street.
 Sharp Leadenhall contains the Little Montgomery Street Historic District.
 At the north end of the two neighborhoods, Charles Street intersects MD 2, which follows Montgomery Street east and Hughes Street west on its two-block transfer from Hanover Street, which the route follows south toward the Hanover Street Bridge over the Patapsco River, to Light Street at the southwest corner of the Inner Harbor.
 Charles Street enters the Otterbein neighborhood, where it becomes one-way northbound at Lee Street.
-At the northern end of the neighborhood, Charles Street intersects Conway Street, a four-block boulevard that passes the Otterbein Church and connects Light Street at the Inner Harbor with I-395 and Howard Street just east of the B&O Warehouse and Oriole Park at Camden Yards, home to Major League Baseball's Baltimore Orioles.
+At the northern end of the neighborhood, Charles Street intersects Conway Street, a four-block boulevard that passes the Otterbein Church and connects Light Street at the Inner Harbor with I-395 and Howard Street just east of the Baltimore & Ohio Warehouse at Camden Yards and Oriole Park at Camden Yards, home to Major League Baseball's Baltimore Orioles.

 Charles Street continues north as a three-lane street through the Inner Harbor neighborhood on the south side of downtown Baltimore.
 The street passes to the east of the Baltimore Convention Center and intersects the two main streets of the Inner Harbor area, eastbound Pratt Street and westbound Lombard Street, between which is the Transamerica Tower (formerly the Legg Mason Building).
 Charles Street passes to the west of the M&T Bank Building and Bank of America Building before reaching the center of the city's address system at Baltimore Street.
 The street passes to the east of Charles Center and the Charles Center station of MTA Maryland's Baltimore Metro SubwayLink.
 Charles Street continues north into the Cathedral Hill Historic District, where the street passes St. Paul's Episcopal Church at Saratoga Street, the Woman's Industrial Exchange and Brown's Arcade at Pleasant Street, the Baltimore Basilica at Mulberry Street, and the Benson Building and First Unitarian Church of Baltimore at Franklin Street.
 Mulberry and Franklin streets carry US 40 eastbound and westbound, respectively.